iyobo/amala/README.md

 # Amala

 **Amala** is a next-generation routing and controller system for KoaJS v2+ and Typescript.
+Amala is fast, light, and Docker-ready; Perfect for microservices.

 - Define your REST API endpoints using ES8 _classes_ and _decorators_.
 - Inject arguments into your endpoint handlers, effectively turning your controller actions into standalone, testable service actions.
+- Clean, light and FAST endpoints.
+Powered by Koa.
+- No further magic past decorators.
+Full access to underlying Koa app.
+- Project creator comes with fully configured Docker and Docker-compose settings for quick containerization.

 This leads to clean, self-documenting API endpoints and makes it so you can re-use those service actions elsewhere.
 It also makes your endpoint actions easier to test.